 For me, comfort equals the ability to camp (or road trip) for longer.
 You actually begin to enjoy pulling in at your next stop, instead of stopping for another coffee because you slept like crap the night before.

-Insulation & Privacy
+Vans Offer Insulation and Privacy

 Sure, a good DIYer can have a go at making some covers to block all the windows in a 4WD for a bit of privacy.
 But nothing beats a van for the ability to insulate against temperature and noise, along with privacy.